granthverma/15-Days-React-Journey/readme.md

             <p>

           some imporant rule must you follow
-                1. file name start with capital letter
+                1. file name start with capital letter  its for good  coding practice
                 2. function name start with capital letter
-                3. create a function first letter must capital letter
+                3. when you create a function first letter must in capital letter
                 4. export fnf ,default Name
                 5. import in app js
                 6  call in fnf name